What is SNMP?

 How does SNMP work?

 Setting up SNMP monitoring is normally a low effort task.
-As plenty of devices come with an SNMP agent already installed, it only needs to be activated to start monitoring the device.
-To activate the agent, you must configure it to accept active requests, mostly SNMP get and set commands.
-However, it is usually best to refer to the single device’s manual first, since vendors have different implementations of the protocol.
+Since plenty of devices come with an SNMP agent already installed, it only needs to be activated to start monitoring the device.
+To activate the agent, you configure it to accept active requests, mostly SNMP get and set commands.
+However, it is usually best to refer to the individual device’s manual first since vendors have different implementations of the protocol.

-Once the agents are activated, the monitoring solution of choice can now retrieve info and metrics on the device via SNMP.
+Once the agents are activated, the monitoring solution of choice can now retrieve information and metrics on the device via SNMP.
 Often, this is accomplished through a complete pull of all SNMP data on the managed devices, an SNMP walk command.
-How and what is pulled depends on the operator or the monitoring tool of choice.
+How and what is pulled depends on the operator or the monitoring tool.
 For example, Checkmk uses service discovery through SNMP by retrieving only the very first records (OIDs) on a device.
-Based on this information, further queries are made as required, without transferring large quantities of data first.
-This considerably speeds up the discovery step of SNMP devices, which can take plenty of hours on large infrastructures.
+Based on this information, further queries are made as required.
+This avoids the need to first transfer large quantities of data and this considerably speeds up the discovery step for SNMP devices, which can take hours on large infrastructures.

 Once all is discovered and the agents active, the actual monitoring can take place.
 The managed devices are ready to listen for the manager requesting metrics.
-The collecting of these happen on the agents-side, after which they are sent over the network for the manager to analyze them.
+The collection of these metrics happens on the agent-side, after which they are sent over the network for the manager to analyze them.
 Occasionally, an agent may send a trap back to the manager, but most of the time it is the manager that asks the agents for data.

 What is OID in SNMP?